Does my wife miss me during separation? Yes. But it’s not going to be that simple I’m afraid.

 Please do not take this to mean you should ‘test her’ by actively trying to make her jealous.
 That’s never going to work out the way you want it to but it’s a sign you can watch out for.

 The question isn’t really does my wife miss me during separation.
 Almost universally that’s a yes.
 The question is what now?
-Let’s go over a few pointers or, if you prefer, take a moment to tell me what you’re seeing in your separation and I can try to be more specific.
+Let’s go over a few pointers on how to improve things.

 Should I Ignore My Wife During Separation?